heshamelmasry77/Meridian/README.md

 ## :wrench: Usage

 Simply navigate through the pages using the links provided on the website.
-The news content is loaded dynamically from the `news.json` file using JavaScript, which fetches and displays the news items.
+The content is dynamically loaded from the `insights.json` file using JavaScript, and pages are styled with modular CSS files for better maintainability.

 ## :busts_in_silhouette: Contributing